Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/RecordfoldersApi.md

 *   where=(isPrimary=true)

-  'include':  // any | Returns additional information about the records.
+  'include':  // Array<string> | Returns additional information about the records.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * association